saf-dmitry/latex-math-input/README.md

 ## Implementation

 The set of abbreviations is implemented using [YASnippet][yasnippet-github] template system for GNU Emacs.
 YASnippet allows you to type an abbreviation and automatically expand it into function templates.
-For information about installation of YASnippet and its snippets, i.e. templates, please consult corresponding [GitHub page][yasnippet-doc] and [repository][yasnippet-github].
+For information about installation of YASnippet and its snippets, i.e., templates, please consult corresponding [GitHub page][yasnippet-doc] and [repository][yasnippet-github].
 Following are some notes on installation and setup specific to snippets provided here.

 ## Installation